 Rother’s second album ‘Sterntaler’ was a brilliant follow-up to ‘Flammende Herzen’.
 There was greater use of synths for melody lines as well as a more ambient approach on the track ‘Blauer Regen’.
 The moody textures of ‘Sonnenrad’ were the inspiration for ULTRAVOX’s ‘Dancing With Tears In My Eyes’.
 During the recording of ‘Systems Of Romance’, Billy Currie was given the album by Conny Plank and a few years later, he became inspired by its muted guitar line, steady rhythm and melancholic resonance.

-Available on the MICHAEL ROTHER album ‘Sterntaler’ via Random Records
+Available on the MICHAEL ROTHER album ‘Sterntaler’ via Grönland Records

 MICHAEL ROTHER Katzenmusik #2 (1979)

 For his third solo album, Rother celebrated his love of cats and composed a two-part guitar symphony entitled ‘Katzenmusik’.
 The twelve numbered segments were each layered around variations of four different five-note melodies that recurred throughout the album.
 Within a pared down musical structure, Rother’s distinctive six string purr found its ideal setting.
-Beautifully melodic, it was to be Rother’s final collaboration with Conny Plank.
+Beautifully melodic, it was to be Michael Rother’s final collaborative work with Conny Plank.

-Available on the MICHAEL ROTHER album ‘Katzenmusik’ via Random Records
+Available on the MICHAEL ROTHER album ‘Katzenmusik’ via Grönland Records

 LA DÜSSELDORF Menschen 1 (1980)

-Available on the LA DÜSSELDORF album ‘Individuellos’ via WEA Records
+Available on the LA DÜSSELDORF boxed set ‘Triple Album Collection’ via WEA Records

 LA DÜSSELDORF Ich Liebe Dich (1983)